 For those considering moving to Pennsylvania's economic hub, here are some of our pros and cons of moving to Philadelphia.

 As the birthplace of independent America, Philadelphia places a lot of emphasis on history and heritage.
 This is reflected in the city's accommodation, some of which is up to 300 years old.

 Those looking for something a little more modern will also have some good options as there are plenty of newly-built lofts and apartments on offer.

 - CON: Shortage of affordable housing

 As the cost of living in Philadelphia rises, so does the cost of housing.
 There’s an ever-widening gap between low and high-income housing, leaving few options for the city’s middle-class residents.

 + PRO: Great location

-Located just a few hours from New York City and Washington DC, Philadelphia is an ideal spot for those who want to explore the major cities along the East Coast.
+Located just a few hours from New York City and Washington DC, Philadelphia is in an ideal spot for those who want to explore the major cities along the East Coast.

 + PRO: A city rich in history

 As a key city in the American War of Independence, Philadelphia has many attractions that take visitors back in time.
-For expats, this is a great way to learn about American history.
+For new arrivals, this is a great way to learn about American history.
 They can even visit the Independence Hall, where the Declaration of Independence was signed in 1776, and the famous cracked Liberty Bell.